Short Sellers Still Targeting Retail, Biotech ETFs

 - iShares iBoxx $ High Yid Corp Bond (NYSE: HYG), $11 billion in short interest.

-- iShares MSCI Emerging Markets Indx (NYSE: EEM 2.12%, $9.5 billion in short interest.
+- iShares MSCI Emerging Markets Indx (NYSE: EEM) 2.12%, $9.5 billion in short interest.

 - SPDR S&P Biotech (NYSE: XBI), $7.9 billion in short interest.